Joan Wiffen: Honours and awards

 Wiffen was awarded an honorary DSc by Massey University in 1994.
 In the 1995 New Year Honours, she was appointed a Commander of the Order of the British Empire for services to science.
 In 2004, she won the Morris Skinner Award from the Society of Vertebrate Paleontology.
 In 2017, Wiffen was selected as one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating the contributions of women to knowledge in New Zealand.

 Personal life

-In 1953 she married her husband Pont Wiffen and they had two children.
-Pont and Joan Wiffen travelled widely in both New Zealand and Australia collecting both minerals and small fossils of sea animals with their children.
-The couple were very interested in fossils, and Pont ended up taking classes on fossils and such things.
-One day when Pont was home sick, Joan went to the class in his place and ever since then she was in awe of dinosaurs and fossils.
-She died at the age of 87 on 30 June 2009 in Hastings Hospital.
+In 1953 she married Pont Wiffen and they had two children.
+Joan Wiffen died at the age of 87 on 30 June 2009 in Hastings Hospital.